-Antibes : Oh, The Antibes ramparts !
-What painter, what photographer could ignore the charm of these old fortifications separating the old town from the sea ?
-An important fortified town in the past, the construction of the fortifications of Antibes went through several stages.
-But Vauban’s contribution, in the 18th century, is particularly memorable.
-He was the great architect who perfected the remarkable Antibes’ symbol : the Fort Carré
+Antibes : What painter, what photographer could ignore the charm of these old fortifications separating the old town from the sea ?
+An important greek town in the past, the construction of the medieval fortifications of Antibes went through several stages.
+But Vauban’s contribution, in the 17th and 18th century, is particularly memorable.
+He was the great military architect under Louis XIV who perfected the remarkable Antibes’ symbol : the Fort Carré

 Cannes : The famous promenade in Cannes borders the sea from the pointe Palm Beach to the Palais des Festivals.
 The palace is the first mythical building along this path which was transformed into a boulevard in 1860.
 The “path of the little cross”, which refers to the cross that stood on the headland of the bay, then became the “Croisette”.
 To reinforce its reputation, it was adorned with architectural jewels.
 A Belle Epoque treasure, the Carlton luxury hotel opened in 1912, erecting two domes that modelled the breasts of the famous courtisane “la belle Otero”.
 Or the rather rococo Majestic, then the Art Déco styled Martinez.
 They still make the promenade famous today, as do the luxury stores, the palm trees and the sandy beaches.